KauanCosta2000/Ultimate-ssrf-Framework/README.md

 ## Disclaimer

-This project is intended exclusively for authorized security testing, research and educational purposes.
+This project is intended for authorized security testing, research and educational purposes only.

-The author assumes no responsibility for misuse or unauthorized activities performed using this software.
+Use responsibly.